Caught by the Josephite Spirit in Diverse Ways

 Several activities occur throughout the year focused on the faith formation of staff and students.
 These activities include pilgrimages to significant sites in the lives of Mary MacKillop and Julian Tenison Woods, collaborative justice projects, with intra and interstate AJASS School visits.

-For more information about becoming part of AJASS, please contact the current president:
+For more information about becoming part of AJASS, please email ajassprincipals@gmail.com or visit the AJASS LinkedIn page here.

 Youth and Young Adults